sturob/tmux-propane/README.md

 ## How it works

 Use the wasd keys (holding alt) to move the current pane in any direction.
-Panes go full-edge when they hit window edges, this seems a bit weird, but allows for more complex rearrangements.
+Panes go full-edge when they hit window edges, this is a bit weird at first, but allows for more complex rearrangements.

+Panes can be moved between windows by moving off the left or right edge of the screen, and between sessions up or down.

+If you move right of the last window in a session, a new window will be created specifically for the pane.

 ## a few propane accessories: